What We Believe: The Beauty of the Catholic Faith Video Trailer

 As fall moves onward towards winter we have places to go, things to do, people to meet.
-Yet as we go about our business, we notice the days are getting shorter.
+Yet as we go about our business, those of us living in the Northern Hemisphere notice the days are getting shorter.
 Sweaters come out of storage, we close the windows, and turn on the heat.

 Advent is a season where we stop and remember that the light of this world is waning in more ways than one.
 That the world as we know it is passing away.

-The world “secular” comes from the Latin word for this present world with its priorities–getting a job, paying the bills, finding a mate.
+The word “secular” comes from the Latin word for this present world with its priorities–getting a job, paying the bills, finding a mate.
 Politics, economics, entertainment, sports are all realities of the secular world.
 “Secularism” is the modern program that insists that this is all that there is.
-A version popular in America says that there may be more to life than this, but it is entirely a private affair that you may not talk about in public.
+A version popular in the Western world says that there may be more to life than this, but it is entirely a private affair that you may not talk about in public.
 God, higher values, heaven, are all out-of- bounds topics in school, politics, and the news media.

-St. Paul calls this attitude being asleep (Ro 13:11-14).
+St. Paul calls this attitude being asleep (Ro.
+13:11-14).
 God breaking into space and time, in a manger in Bethlehem, changed things forever.
 The central moment of human history has come and gone; we’re in the end game now.
-The things that now seem so real, so ultimate, will come to a crashing halt.
+The things that now seem so real, so ultimate, will come to a screeching halt.

-For many of us in December, the bleak light injects a dose of melancholy into our disposition.
+For many of us, the bleak daylight of the season injects a dose of melancholy into our disposition.
 But then we remember that “the holidays” are coming –there is something to look forward to!
-We string lights on our shrubs and put candles in our windows to cheer ourselves up and thumb our nose at the darkness.
+We string Christmas lights on our shrubs and put candles in our windows to cheer ourselves up and thumb our nose at the darkness.

 So it is a waste of our time to get educated and employed?
 Should we just spend our days praying, reading the Bible, and trying to predict dates for the Return of the King?